 The CSIRO team will conduct similar work in all three of the priority areas.
-These are the catchments surrounding Darwin in the Northern Territory (the Adelaide, Finniss, Mary and Wildman catchments), the Mitchell catchment in Queensland, and the Fitzroy catchment in Western Australia.
+These are the Fitzroy catchment, the Mitchell catchment in Queensland, and catchments surrounding Darwin in the Northern Territory (the Adelaide, Finniss, Mary and Wildman catchments).

 In each area, CSIRO will investigate soil and water resources, water capture and storage options, agriculture, aquaculture, and other possibilities, and the risks and impacts of development.
 The Assessment will not assume any particular development pathway or recommend one form of development over another.
 It does not seek to replace any planning processes, and will not recommend changes to existing plans or planning processes.
 The results, however, can be used to inform planning decisions by citizens, communities, councils, investors and state and federal governments.